Gambier Islands: Culture

 Little is known about the art and culture of the Gambier Islands before European influence.
-Ethnological studies on a scientific basis could not be carried out because the works of art were almost completely eliminated by the colonizers in a very short time.
+Ethnological studies on a scientific basis could not be carried out because the works of art were almost eliminated by the colonizers in a very short time.
 Father Laval claimed to have burned 40 wooden idols in a single day.
 The scant information that has survived on the religion and worship of the Gambier Islands comes mainly from letters written by the missionaries to their religious superiors.

 Only eight artifacts from the pre-European period from the Gambier Islands remain in the world, including a carved deity of the type described by Beechey in the above text in the Musée national des Arts d'Afrique et d'Océanie in Paris.
 The wooden figure, about a meter high and only remotely human, represents the god Rao, supposedly the "god of inequity" according to Father Caret's description, the third most important deity in the Mangareva pantheon.

 A four-armed stand, like the one described in the text fragment above, is on display at the Musée de l'Homme in Paris.
 Another naturalistic statue, approximately one meter high, in the Metropolitan Museum of Art in New York, is believed to represent the god Rogo, the sixth son of Tagaroa and Haumea, the mythical founders of Mangareva.
 Rogo was the ancient deity of peace and hospitality and was revealed as a rainbow.
 His cult was associated with the cultivation of turmeric.